"Good buildings come from good people, and all problems are solved by good design."

 At Our Lady & St Gerard's, we believe that Design Technology should be an inspiring, rigorous and practical subject.
 We intend for DT to allow pupils to solve problems, think creatively and develop ideas, within a defined purpose and tangible outcome.
 We want DT to provide children with the opportunity to critique, evaluate and test their own ideas and products and the work of other, in a stimulating, supportive environment in which foster and promote confidence, enthusiasm, enjoyment and a sense of achievement.

 Design and Technology is a foundation subject in the National Curriculum.
-Planning is in line with NC requirements for KS1 and KS2 and the Early Years Foundation Stage curriculum.

 Design: Children develop their understanding of how research and design contribute to innovative, functional products through discussion and annotated sketches